sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **After having completed this chapter you will be able to:**

-* Use an input function to work with an unknown number of files
+* Use an input function to work with an unknown number of inputs
 * Run scripts from other languages (Python and R)
 * Deploy a rule-specific conda environment
 * Deploy a rule-specific Docker/Apptainer container